mengxinayan/OSTEP-note-homework-code/ch4/homework/simulation/README.md

-# ch4 Processes Homework and Solution (Simulation)
+# Chapter 4.
+Processes Homework and Solution (Simulation)

-If you just want to read the answers, that is a simple version for solutions, please visit [here](../solution.md).

-Back to [contents](./README.md) for other chapter solution.

 ## Homework (Simulation)

-This program, [`process-run.py`](../code/ch4/homework-simulation/process-run.py), allows you to see how process states change as programs run and either use the CPU (e.g., perform an add instruction) or do I/O (e.g., send a request to a disk and wait for it to complete).
-See the [README](../code/ch4/homework-simulation/README.md) for details.
+This program, [`process-run.py`](./code/process-run.py), allows you to see how process states change as programs run and either use the CPU (e.g., perform an add instruction) or do I/O (e.g., send a request to a disk and wait for it to complete).
+See the [README](./code/README.md) for details.

 ## Questions and Solutions

 ### 4.1

-1. Run `process-run.py` with the following flags: `-l 5:100,5:100`.
+> 1. Run `process-run.py` with the following flags: `-l 5:100,5:100`.
 What should the CPU utilization be (e.g., the percent of time the CPU is in use?)
 Why do you know this?
 Use the `-c` and `-p` flags to see if you were right.

 Process 0: 50%; Process 1: 50%; Total : 100%